Ala Wai Townhouse

 There is no MLS or remark evidence of single-wall construction and the building type (high-rise condo) is fundamentally inconsistent with it.
 Single-wall construction can be confidently ruled out.

 The remarks repeatedly and directly prohibit short-term rentals in this building.
-That is clear evidence that STRs are not allowed.
-This also means the hotel-pool fields must be false.
+That is clear evidence STRs are not allowed here.

-I searched for hotel rental pool, managed by hotel, Hilton/Trump/Ritz pool, or similar language and found none.
-Since STR is explicitly not allowed, a hotel rental pool cannot apply here.
-Therefore this feature is false.
+I searched for hotel rental pool, hotel-managed, Hilton/Trump/Ritz pool, or similar terms and found none.
+Since short-term rentals are explicitly prohibited, a hotel pool program cannot apply.

-I looked for language indicating mandatory participation, required rental program, or cannot-opt-out terms, and found nothing.
-The building also does not allow short-term rentals, which rules out a mandatory hotel pool.
-This feature is therefore false.
+I looked for language indicating mandatory participation, required rental program, or cannot-opt-out terms and found nothing.
+Because STR is not allowed, mandatory pool participation is also not applicable.

 Multiple listings explain that owners can or do acquire the fee simple interest, such as 'Sellers in escrow for fee purchase' and 'Package sale includes both the Fee Simple interest and the Leasehold interest.'
 While most current offerings are leasehold, at least one listing already holds both interests and others reference completed fee purchases, confirming that fee simple units exist in this building.